dperson/openvpn-client/README.md

 **NOTE 3**: If you need access to other non HTTP proxy-able ports, please see the Routing  instructions below.

+**NOTE 4**: If you have a VPN service that allows making local services available, you'll need to reuse the VPN container's network stack with the `--net=container:vpn` (replacing 'vpn' with what you named your instance of this container) when you launch the service in it's container.

 ## Hosting an OpenVPN client instance

     sudo cp /path/to/vpn.crt /some/path/vpn-ca.crt